Introduction

 Section 8: Misconceptions and When Not to Use

-Common misconceptions about CI/CD lead teams to use it incorrectly or avoid it when it would help.
+Common misconceptions about CI/CD lead teams to misuse it or avoid it when it would help.

 Misconception 1: CI/CD Is Only for Large Teams

-Small teams benefit from CI/CD as much as large teams.
-In fact, small teams often benefit more because they have fewer resources to waste on manual processes.
+Small teams benefit less from CI/CD than large teams, but they often gain more because they have fewer resources for manual processes.

-Reality: CI/CD scales from solo developers to large organizations.
-Even a simple CI pipeline (build and test on commit) provides value.
-Start small and grow as needed.
+Reality: CI/CD scales from solo developers to large orgs.
+Even a simple CI pipeline (build and test on commit) adds value.
+Start small and expand as needed.

 Misconception 2: CI/CD Requires Expensive Tools

-Reality: GitHub Actions, GitLab CI, Jenkins, and other free tools provide full CI/CD capabilities.
-Start with free tools and upgrade only if you need specific features.
+Reality: GitHub Actions, GitLab CI, Jenkins, and other free tools offer full CI/CD capabilities.
+Begin with these and upgrade only if necessary.

 Misconception 3: CI/CD Means Continuous Deployment

-Many teams think CI/CD requires automatically deploying to production.
+Many teams believe CI/CD requires automatic deployment to production.
 Continuous Deployment is optional.

 Reality: Most teams use Continuous Integration and Continuous Delivery (manual deployment gates).
-Continuous Deployment is an advanced practice that requires excellent tests and monitoring.
+Continuous Deployment is an advanced practice that requires robust testing and monitoring.

 Misconception 4: CI/CD Replaces Testing

-CI/CD automates testing but doesn’t replace it.
-You still need to write good tests.
+CI/CD automates testing but doesn’t replace the need for good tests.

-Reality: CI/CD runs tests automatically but can’t create tests for you.
-You must write tests, and CI/CD ensures they run on every change.
+Reality: CI/CD runs tests automatically but can’t create them; you must write tests, and it ensures they run on each change.

 Misconception 5: CI/CD Solves All Deployment Problems

-CI/CD improves deployment reliability but doesn’t eliminate all problems.
-You still need good code, tests, and monitoring.
+CI/CD improves deployment but doesn’t fix all issues.
+Good code, tests, and monitoring are still necessary.

 Reality: CI/CD is a tool, not a solution.
-It amplifies good practices and makes bad practices more visible.
-You still need to write good code and tests.
+It highlights good and bad practices but requires writing good code and tests.

 When Not to Use CI/CD